Dimonoy/samsung-products-analysis/scraper/README.md

 ### Common properties
 The properties that are common for each product category:

-- Title - the assigned name to the product
+- _Title_ - the assigned name to the product
-- Model - the concrete model of the product
+- _Model_ - the model name of the product
+- _Model code_ - the model's code name
-- Item category - the product type
+- _Item category_ - the product type
-- Standard price - the original price of the product
+- _Standard price_ - the original price of the product
-- Member price - the price of the product under the condition of ordering the product from the samsung.com
+- _Member price_ - the price of the product under the condition of ordering the product from the samsung.com
-- Benefit price - the price with the temporary discount under the same condition as for the member price.
+- _Benefit price_ - the price with the temporary discount under the same condition as for the member price.
 Applied torwards the standard price
-- Benefit price validity period - the period of validity of the discount
+- _Benefit price validity period_ - the period of validity of the discount
-- Coupon discount quantity - the coupon discount in the currency.
+- _Coupon discount quantity_ - the coupon discount in the currency.
-- Coupon discount validity period - the period of validity of the coupon
+- _Coupon discount validity period_ - the period of validity of the coupon
-- Price with coupon discount - the price with the coupon discount under the same condition as for the member price.
+- _Price with coupon discount_ - the price with the coupon discount under the same condition as for the member price.
 Applied torwards standard price or the benefit price if the latter is presented
-- Outlet special price - the outlet price under the same condition as for member price.
+- _Outlet special price_ - the outlet price under the same condition as for member price.
 Applied torwards the standard price
-- Color - the color of the product
+- _Color_ - the color of the product
-- Rating - the 0 to 5 rating of the product
+- _Rating_ - the 0 to 5 rating of the product
-- Quantity of reviews - the amount of feedbacks from the purchases
+- _Quantity of reviews_ - the amount of feedbacks from the purchases
-- Additional properties - the additional properties of the product depending on the product category
+- _Additional properties_ - the additional properties of the product depending on the product category

 ### Additional properties based on item category
 The properties that might diverse depending on the product category: